cmorterud/cmorterud.github.io/about.md

 ---
 <img src="/assets/images/cody-morterud.jpeg" alt="Cody Morterud" class="avatar" width="200" height="200">

 Cody Morterud is a senior software engineer based in Michigan.
-He works on backend systems, distributed services, storage reliability, and the engineering practices that keep software understandable as it grows.
+His experience is primarily as an owner of backend production systems, developing, testing, releasing, and serving as on call for these systems.

+He is currently a senior software engineer at Microsoft, working on the OneDrive/SharePoint blob storage persistence layer.
+His recent work includes a resumable upload framework built around async producer-consumer streams, performance tracing and optimization, production metric aggregation, and AI-assisted Kusto investigation playbooks for reliability and performance analysis.

+Before that, Cody worked on Microsoft AI infrastructure, owning strongly consistent C# stateful services for lab provisioning, machine allocation, and workflow orchestration.
+He also built C++ discrete event simulation tooling for packet-switching research and previously owned Java Spring Boot microservices at Capital One running on AWS.

-Cody graduated from the University of Michigan College of Engineering in 2019 and earned a Master of Science in Computer Science from Georgia Tech in 2023.
-He is currently a senior software engineer at Microsoft, with previous experience at Capital One, Quicken Loans, and the Boyle Lab in Ann Arbor.
+Cody earned a Master of Science in Computer Science from Georgia Tech in 2023 and a Bachelor of Science in Engineering in Computer Science from the University of Michigan in 2019.

-This site is a collection of technical writing and notes on software design, backend reliability, algorithms, cryptography, and development workflow.
+This site is a collection of technical writing and notes on backend systems, distributed computing, algorithms, performance, cryptography, and development workflow.
+Recent side projects include Mass Arena, a real-time multiplayer browser game built with TypeScript, React, Node.js, WebSockets, PostgreSQL, Docker, and Azure.

-Recent work includes .NET backend APIs as part of file upload and downloads, AI inferencing control plane development on Service Fabric and gRPC stateful services, C++ discrete event simulation, Java Spring Boot REST APIs, using AWS services including ECS and Lambda.

-His broader project work spans operating systems, virtual memory, networking, security, compilers, high-performance computing, machine learning, and web systems.
-Those projects include user-level threading, page replacement, routing protocol simulations, elliptic-curve cryptography, LLVM dataflow analysis, Q-learning, market simulation, MPI-style collectives, CUDA, Chapel, Flask, SQLite, React, and static site deployment.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)